khalti/docs.khalti.com/content/khalti-epayment.md

 # Web Checkout (KPG-2)

-This documentation details the process of implementing the latest e-Payment Checkout platform released by Khalti.The latest version is accessible through [pay.khalti.com](https://pay.khalti.com)
+This documentation details the process of implementing the latest e-Payment Checkout platform released by Khalti.

 ## How it works?